-- 2. Provision of additional off-street parking and loading facilities to serve commercial development, including a public parking lot to limit parking needs at individual sites; - 3.
-Preservation of architecturally significant structures including older residential and commercial structures as well as the Old Town Hall and Old Post Office buildings; - 4.
-Beautification activities including additional landscaping, new street furniture (lights, benches, trashcans) and brick sidewalks; - 5.
-The elimination of distracting signs; - 6.
-Repair and improve maintenance of sidewalks serving the residents adjacent to the Town Center; - 7.
-The construction of new structures that are carefully integrated with older, existing buildings and do not overpower the existing Streetscape or pose a threat to the center's character.
+- 4. Beautification activities including additional landscaping, new street furniture (lights, benches, trashcans) and brick sidewalks; - The elimination of distracting signs; - 6.
+Repair and improve maintenance of sidewalks serving the residents adjacent to the Town Center; - The construction of new structures that are carefully integrated with older, existing buildings and do not overpower the existing Streetscape or pose a threat to the center's character.

-Transitional Commercial - The plan calls for low-intensity commercial uses to serve as a distinct transition between low and moderate density residential areas and high-intensity commercial uses within the neighborhood/Town Center and Planned Interchange Park.
+"Transitional Commercial - The plan calls for low-intensity commercial uses to serve as a distinct transition between low and moderate density residential areas and high-intensity commercial uses within the neighborhood/Town Center and Planned Interchange Park.
 Conversions of existing residential structures to commercial uses are encouraged and should continue the open, small town atmosphere and sense of place.
 New structures or additions to existing structures should be permitted under the guidance of the Architectural Review Board and should take into account the impact of parking, lighting, and screening requirements of commercial uses when adjacent to planned residential areas.
 A zoning ordinance amendment implementing this land use area is anticipated following the adoption of this plan.